bespoke-silicon-group/accelerator-debugger/README.md

 certain time range.
 This can be accomplished with the following:
 `vpd2vcd +start+<start_time> +end+<end_time> <input_file> <output_file>`

-## Creating a HWModel
+## Creating a DebugModel
-To use the debugger, one needs to create a `HWModel` based on the hardware used.
-See `test_model.py` for a simple version of a `HWModel` and `manycore_model.py` for a more complex version.
-A `HWModel` is a series of `HWModule` that, in turn, are a collection of signals.
-To create a `HWModel`, one needs to determine which signals in the VCD are useful for debugging, then wrap those signals into logical `HWModule` units.
+To use the debugger, one needs to create a `DebugModel` based on the hardware used.
+See `test_model.py` for a simple version of a `DebugModel` and `manycore_model.py` for a more complex version.
+A `DebugModel` is a series of `DebugModule` that, in turn, are a collection of signals.
+To create a `DebugModel`, one needs to determine which signals in the VCD are useful for debugging, then wrap those signals into logical `DebugModule` units.

-Currently, there are two types of `HWModule` units.
+Currently, there are two types of `DebugModule` units.
 A `BasicModule` is just a wrapper for signals and is instantiated by providing a name for the module and a list of signals names that the module composes.
 A `Memory` takes address, write data, and write enable signal names, as well as the assertion level of